---Reporting by Donna Harris
+--Reporting by Donna Harris Copyright, Oil Price Information Service

-US Trucker Shortage to Persist in 2022 After Record-High in 2021
+US Trucker Shortage to Persist in 2022 After Record-High in 2021 drivers have led to fuel outages in some areas in the recent past.

 The truck driver shortage is expected to persist through 2022, after reaching a record high of more than 80,000 commercial drivers in 2021, according to a new report from the American Transportation Research Institute (ATRI).